smartmind-team/thanosql-docs/docs/en/getting_started/how_to_use_ThanoSQL.md

 [![IMAGE](/img/getting_started/img6.png)](/img/getting_started/img6.png)

 !!! danger
-      To use ThanoSQL grammar on the ThanoSQL workspace, you must always run the above query at the top of the file.
+      To run ThanoSQL queries in the ThanoSQL workspace, you must always include the above query at the top of the file.